Suggested Searches

 5.2.7 Sun Sensors

 Sun sensors are used to estimate the direction of the Sun in a spacecraft body frame.
-Sun direction estimates can be used for attitude estimation, though to obtain a three-axis attitude estimate at least one additional independent source of attitude information is required (e.g., the Earth nadir vector or the direction to a star).
+Sun direction estimates can be used for attitude estimation, though to obtain a three-axis attitude estimate, at least one additional independent source of attitude information is required (e.g., the Earth nadir vector or the direction to a star).
 Because the Sun is easily identifiable and extremely bright, Sun sensors are often used for fault detection and recovery.
-However, care must be taken to ensure the Moon or Earth’s albedo is not inadvertently perturbing the measurement.
-Even glint off nearby spacecraft components can corrupt measurements for some types of Sun sensors (14).
-One method to limit albedo effects is to exclude measurements below a certain brightness threshold (albedo is typically measured as some fraction of solar maximum), but care must be taken with this method as it may limit the effective field-of-view of the sensor (cutoff threshold corresponds to the solar angle yielding the same cosine loss).
-Commercial examples of small spacecraft Sun sensors are described in table 5-7.
+However, care must be taken to ensure the Moon or Earth’s albedo does not inadvertently perturb the measurement.
+Even glint off nearby spacecraft components can corrupt measurements for certain Sun sensors types (8).
+One method to limit albedo effects is to exclude measurements below a certain brightness threshold (albedo is typically measured as a fraction of solar maximum), but care must be taken with this method as it may limit the effective field-of-view of the sensor (the cutoff threshold corresponds to the solar angle yielding the same cosine loss).
+Commercial examples of small spacecraft Sun sensors are described in Table 5-7.

 photo of hardware